tesla33io/webserv/src/ConfigParser/notes.md

 (global)	  Directives like worker_processes, pid, etc. that are outside any block

 Parsing:
-AST parsing to be more extensive
-Directives list: we create an array with the valid directives we handle.
-If a directive is not recognized -> error.
-Need to check which are relevant.
-File locations: we check the existence of the files.
-Error if not exist
+AST parsing with line check (error message will be printed with the line number) Then one server structure for easy acces to infos

 Edge cases (not handled):
  - Multi-line values: Some directives (e.g., log_format) allow multi-line values.
-   -> probably not needed
+   -> not needed
- - Include directive:
-   include can pull in other files. -> probably not needed
+ - Include directive can pull in other files. -> probably not needed

- - Semicolons inside quotes, Escaped characters
+to do:
+- parse the tree into the strucutres
+- implement the checks on all directives

- DEFAULT VALUES - handling where?
+- set up the DEFAULT VALUES
- CHUNK thing - to research
+- tests (subject: You must provide configuration files and default files to test and demonstrate that every feature works during the evaluation)

+TESTS : to compare with NGINX (docker run) :
+// docker run --rm -v $(pwd)/mini.conf:/etc/nginx/nginx.conf:ro nginx nginx -t

 ////////////////////////////////////////////////////////////////////////////////